billiyz/pythonbasicsx/README.md

 # pythonbasicsx
-This is a jupyter ntebook that i am working on.
+This is a jupyter ntebook that i am working on.Has simple basic concepts on python and  machine learning.